yinchanted/LAU-java-callout-old/README.md

 ### Before Install

-Two of the Apigee dependency jar files not available in any public repo and it's added in the repo.
+Two of the Apigee dependency jar files are not available in any public repo and it's added in the repo.
 You need to install them manually in your local .m2 directory in order to build successfully.

 ```